CONNECTICUT

 (1775, 1811 - 1814, 1898 - 1899), Stonington

-A Patriot water battery with barracks was originally located here.
+A Patriot water battery with barracks was originally located at Stonington Point.
 Attacked by the British in August 1775.
-Rebuilt in 1811 as a four-gun earthwork with a brick arsenal or Gun House (1808) nearby or in town.
+Rebuilt in 1811 as a four-gun earthwork with a brick arsenal or Gun House (1808) located nearby or in the town proper.
 The new work was nicknamed Grasshopper Battery.
 It was attacked by the British in August 1814.
 A marker is on Water Street.
 A monument at Cannon Square has two of the original guns.

 Fort Rachel